gkdivya/ExtensivePython/7_Scopes_And_Closures/README.md

         innerFunction()

-innerFunction and the local variable in the function scope 'text' is accessible only inside outerFunction.
-Its not accessible outside.</br>
+innerFunction and the local variable in the function scope 'text' are accessible only inside outerFunction.
+Its not accessible outside. /br>

 **🦸Closures to the rescue!**